Run/Debug Configuration: Rake

 Use this dialog to define run/debug configuration for a Rake task.

 Before you start working with Ruby, make sure that Ruby plugin is installed and enabled.
-Press Ctrl+Alt+S, go to Plugins and inspect the Installed tab to ensure the plugin is enabled.
+Press Control+Alt+S, go to Plugins and inspect the Installed tab to ensure the plugin is enabled.

 Also make sure that the following prerequisites are met: